Pokemon Go Fest draws gamers to Chicago's North Side

 CHICAGO (WLS) --Gamers from around the world were on Chicago's North Side Saturday for the Pokemon Go Fest.

-About 20,000 people attended last year's fest in Chicago, which ended which ended in a bit of a disaster that resulted in a class-action lawsuit and refunds.
+About 20,000 people attended last year's fest in Chicago, which ended in a bit of a disaster that resulted in a class-action lawsuit and refunds.

 However, this year, players called the event a success after organizers added wifi towers and spread the game out during to help prevent technical issues and slow downs.